 Did you know that you could enrich your child’s education on a platform called Outschool?
 There you can find a variety of classes on different topics such as “black history” and other academic topics.

-Every year around this time I do a class on Hidden Figures in African American History.
+Every year around this time I do a class on Hidden Figures.
 You can learn more about it by clicking here.